20 Best Dumbbell Leg Exercises To Build Bigger Legs

 12. Dumbbell Bulgarian Split Squat

-The dumbbell Bulgarian split squat also known as the single-leg dumbbell split squat and the back-foot-elevated split squat.
+The dumbbell Bulgarian split squat is also known as the single-leg dumbbell split squat and the back-foot-elevated split squat.

 It is an effective auxiliary exercise for improving your squat and lunge.
 It is also great for enhancing your balance and developing unilateral functional strength.